sampath-devops/Kubernetes-Notes/README.md

 				--> Storage volumes
 				--> Cloud-specific integrations

-2. Data Plane (Worker Nodes) : Responsible for actually running the application workloads.
+2. Data Plane (Worker Nodes) :
+    - Responsible for actually running the application workloads
-   		Key Components:
+   		- Key Components:
    			- Kubelet : Agent running on each worker node.
-Responsible for running Pods, Monitoring container health and Communicating status to API Server
+Responsible for running Pods
+                         - Monitoring container health and Communicating status to API Server
-						Example If a pod fails → kubelet reports it to API server so Kubernetes can recreate it.
+						 - Example If a pod fails → kubelet reports it to API server so Kubernetes can recreate it

-			- Container Runtime : Responsible for running containers inside pods.
+			- Container Runtime : Responsible for running containers inside pods
-   							      Popular runtimes:
+   									- Popular runtimes:
    										--> containerd
    										--> CRI-O
-				NOTE: Kubernetes uses OCI-compatible runtimes.
+				 - NOTE: Kubernetes uses OCI-compatible runtimes
-			- Kube-Proxy : Provides networking for pods.
-Manages:
+			- Kube-Proxy : Provides networking for pods
+     - 												- It Manages:
    															--> Pod-to-Pod communication
    															--> Service load balancing
    															--> Cluster networking rules